awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-create-domain.md

 1. For **Instance count**, choose the number of instances that you want\.
 For this tutorial, use the default value of 1\.

-1. For **Instance count**, choose the number of instances that you want\.
-For this tutorial, use the default value of 1\.

 1. For **Storage type**, choose **EBS**\.

    1. For **EBS volume type**, choose General Purpose \(SSD\)\.
 For more information, see [Amazon EBS Volume Types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html)\.